 Some of the lodges provide a few of the essential items (* below), so it is worth checking with your consultant.
 The main items to remember are:

 - Walking boot or shoes with a good grip (ideally waterproof)

 - *Pair of durable gloves

-As with any safari clothing, wearing colours that match the surrounding environment is best and comfort should also be a priority.
+As with any safari clothing, wearing colors that match the surrounding environment is best and comfort should also be a priority.

-Why choose Uganda for a gorilla trekking holiday?
+Why choose Uganda for a gorilla trekking vacation?

 Cost of gorilla trekking in Uganda

 The first thing everyone mentions is the cost of the trekking permits – at $700 per person, Uganda is more affordable, making this country the much more attractive option.
 For many clients, a gorilla trekking safari is a once-in-a-lifetime trip, so to have the very best experience we recommend two gorilla treks, and two treks in Uganda cost less than one trek in Rwanda.
 Bwindi National Park offers a more immersive experience for nature lovers.
 With some of the lodges inside the park, you are not just visiting the gorillas; you are staying in their world with them.